 • Taking the Word to the World Wide Web (Three 60-minute seminars, or three stand-alone sessions) Includes practical tips for researching and writing online, as well as setting up one’s own Web site.
 (The writing online session can be taught without Internet access, but other two sessions require Internet access with video projection.)

 • The Ten Creative Commandments (Keynote, 30-45 minutes) Christian authors and speakers are filled with the Spirit of the creative God of creation, so we should be the most creative people!
 Jim shares practically and humorously ten ways to develop your God-given creativity.
-Click to read a transcript or listen to the talk.
+Click to read a transcript or watch the video.

 • Your Write Role (Keynote, 30-45 minutes) Based on 1 Corinthians 12 (from the New Living Amplified Paraphrased King James Watkins Version), it encourages hearers that their “part” in writing is essential, no matter the size.
 Click to read and/or hear it.